 I used to call you for the big, small and tedious — promotions, confrontations, loves, losses, hiccupping tears, bowel movements, idiotic purchases and insignificancies — now your number pops up and my face stretches into a grimace.
 You protected me from everything including the most dangerous game (men) and my deepest fear (me) and you were tasked with the “accidental” act of device arson in the event of my untimely and likely deserved death.

 You knew all the weird, wonderful and woefully stupid things I did because we did them together — and now you’re just a person I actively avoid.
+Between us are years of emotional belongings that can’t be hidden in storage.
+For us the punchlines floated easily and no one else could possibly get them.
+Yet here we are with a chasm of silence and pain, acting like strangers who reached for the last sale item and accidentally touched fingers.

 The heart has chambers where love and poison seeps but the ensuing blood-letting coloured the way I perceived you and your role in my life.
 Irony couldn’t delay the drop of the other shoe when you would say, when it no longer serves you, bin it.